jimbraithwaite/jim/pages/living-with-leukaemia.md

 ## Along came Imatinib

-I was back in hospital for a routine bloodwork and consultation, not long before my transplant was due.
+I was back in hospital for a routine blood-work and consultation, not long before my transplant was due.
 One of the consultant haematologists mentioned some clinical trials of a drug that had been showing promise, called - <a href="https://en.wikipedia.org/wiki/Imatinib">Imatinib</a>, a new type of medication called a <a href="https://en.wikipedia.org/wiki/Tyrosine_kinase_inhibitor">Tyrosine Kinase Inhibitor (TKI)</a>.
 He explained they brand new, and whilst they had shown promising results in trials, the historical data on their efficacy just wasn't there.
 At that time they were not available in the UK, thought he thought he may be soon be approved for use by <a href="https://en.wikipedia.org/wiki/National_Institute_for_Health_and_Care_Excellence">NICE</a>, the governing body that determines which new drugs from trials become available.

 ![](https://res.cloudinary.com/jimsimages/image/upload/v1599842269/novartisgliv_aptoro.jpg)